Tumpeng: Contemporary tradition

 Several nasi kuning tumpengs served during a feast.

 Today, most Indonesians serve tumpeng as a dish to celebrate a special occasion, such as a birthday party, arisan, family or neighborhood gathering, farewell party, celebrations, recitals, and many other joyous events.
-Because of its festive and celebration value, up until now tumpeng sometimes seen as an Indonesian counterpart of birthday cake.
+Because of its festive and celebration value, up until now tumpeng sometimes seen as an Indonesian counterpart of the Spanish paella or birthday cake.

 In 2009, Garuda Indonesia started offering Mini Nasi Tumpeng Nusantara as part of its new concept to highlight Indonesia's hospitality.

 Tumpeng is offered in Indonesian restaurants abroad, such as in neighboring Singapore and the Netherlands as well as in Kelantan.

 The building of Suharto's Purna Bhakti Pertiwi Museum in Taman Mini Indonesia Indah, Jakarta, took shape of tumpeng.